Safe Space Radio - Can We Talk

 Speaking to White Kids about Race and Racism

-In recognition of Mental Health Awareness Month, Safe Space Radio and Portland’s Dr. Anne Hallward focus on “Speaking to White Kids about Race and Racism” in the fourth of the four-part CAN WE TALK series.
+Dr. Anne Hallward focuses on “Speaking to White Kids about Race and Racism.”
+This is a rebroadcast of the fourth of a four part series called: CAN WE TALK.

 Many white parents have never learned how to talk about race and racism with their kids.
 Their silence perpetuates racism—but it can be hard to know how to start.
 This hour-long program is about talking to white kids about race and racism: how white parents, families, and teachers can learn to show up for racial justice in a way that will make a difference for generations to come.
 The show explores a wide variety of approaches with kids of all ages.